iamollas/Informatics-Cafe-XAI-IML-Tutorial/README.md

 ```bash
 python app.py
 ```
-Then, access the webpage printed in your terminal and try the bot itself
+Then, access the webpage printed in your terminal and try the bot yourself.